-Status of Prior Year Audit Findings June 30, 2022
+Status of Prior Year Audit Findings June 30, 2023

-Criteria - During the audit for the year ended June 30, 2021, it was noted that several late changes were made to the balance sheet and statement of revenue, expenditures and changes in fund balance (deficit) reports to properly adjust certain accounts.
-These late adjustments, while initiated by District accounting staff, caused significant delays in the audit process.
-As part of the audit it was also noted that several accounts required proposed, passed on or manually re-classified adjustments to the financial statements.
-In particular there were proposed material adjustments to the capital projects and special aid funds' accounts payable and related expenditure accounts.
+Criteria - During the audit for the year ended June 30, 2022, it was noted several adjustments were made to the balance sheet and statement of revenue, expenditures and changes in fund balance (deficit) reports to properly adjust certain accounts.
+These adjustments resulted in material changes to the general fund, special aid funds, extraclassroom fund and scholarship fund.